history

 SHI’S FOUNDING

-It all started in the early 1990’s.
-Florence Reed was serving as an agroforestry Peace Corps volunteer in Panama.
+In the early 1990’s, Florence Reed served as an agroforestry Peace Corps volunteer in Panama.
+During her service, she witnessed desperate farmers burning forests for farmland.

 SHI-Panama partner farmer Adriana Martínez’s son, Antony, showing a carrot from his family’s first harvest